vijayverma2003/vijayverma2003/README.md

 **What I'm Currently Up To:**

-* Building a social media app for connecting to people who live nearby.
 * Deep diving into Generative AI.
 * Actively seeking opportunities to contribute my skills to impactful and innovative teams.